Skip to main content

 How Do You Clean a Gas Cooktop?

 While induction ranges get all the accolades for being easy to clean, that doesn’t mean gas cooktops are particularly difficult to clean.
-All of the grates are removable to be washed individually.
+All the grates are removable for washing individually.

 If you have any burned-on stains, you can scrub them down with a wire brush and a water-baking soda paste.
 While that's more labor intensive than a quick wipe-down, it's no more difficult than cleaning a traditional electric range with coiled heating elements.